Skip to main content Skip to search Skip to main navigation

 High-quality nylon nut milk bag

-We have a large selection of natural and sprouted nuts in our range.
-It's best to just try it out - the proof of the pudding is in the eating!
+We stock a wide range of natural and sprouted nuts.
+The best thing is to just give it a go – the proof is in the pudding!

 Advantages and disadvantages of fresh nut milk

-Freshly prepared nut milk is not only very tasty, but also a source of vitamins, minerals, enzymes, unsaturated fatty acids and antioxidants.
+Freshly made nut milk isn’t just delicious, it’s also a source of vitamins, minerals, enzymes, unsaturated fatty acids and antioxidants.

-As fresh nut milk contains no additives and is not pasteurised, it spoils after just 24 hours in the fridge.
-We therefore recommend that you only ever make small quantities.
+As fresh nut milk contains no additives and is unpasteurised, it goes off after just 24 hours in the fridge.
+We therefore recommend only making small quantities at a time.

-The high-quality Naturkostbar nut milk bag comes from a small business in Arizona.
-Two friends - Karla and Elaina - developed and sewed the first nut milk bag for their raw food events here in 1999.
-They simplified the extraction of nut milk, as the dripping and handling with cheesecloth was understandably too cumbersome for them.
-Karla has been producing the high-quality nut milk bags in her sewing workshop with a lot of love and high quality standards ever since.
-Elaina's company sells the products.
+The high-quality Naturkostbarnut milk bag comes from a small business in Arizona.
+Two friends – Karla and Elaina – developed and sewed the first nut milk bag here in 1999 for their raw food events.
+In doing so, they simplified the process of making nut milk, as the dripping and the hassle of using cheesecloth were, understandably, too fiddly for them.
+With great care and high standards of quality, Karla has been crafting these premium nut milk bags in her workshop ever since.
+Elaina’s company distributes the products.

 What material is the nut milk bag made of?

-The nut milk bag is made of nylon.
+The nut milk bag is made from nylon.

 How do I use the nut milk bag?

-• Soak one to two cups of nuts in fresh water overnight.
+• Soak one to two cups of nuts overnight in fresh water.

-Soaking produces enzymes (phytases) that break down the phytic acid, making the nuts easier to digest.
+During soaking, enzymes (phytases) are produced which break down the phytic acid, making the nuts easier to digest.

 • Pour away the soaking water and rinse the nuts briefly.